aleong1/LearningREST/README.md

 Apparently for Windows you need a `\` before each `"` in the JSON input

-To delete a joke based off its id:
+To delete a joke based off its id: `curl -X "DELETE" localhost:8080/delete-joke?id=[id num]`

+*replace [id num] with the id number of the joke you want to delete*

+To delete all jokes in the table: `curl -X "DELETE" localhost:8080/delete-all-jokes`